bmink/Dominos_House_Plans/README.md

 Though the roof is heavy, I still think it could be blown open by strong wind gusts, so it needs to be secured in place on the side opposite of the hinges.
 I used two hook-and-eye latches on either corner of the house.

-I also added 1/4 in. [weather stripping](https://a.co/d/60jw5ea) between the house and the roof for a bit of cushioning.
+I also added 1/4 in. [weather stripping](https://a.co/d/60jw5ea) between the house and the roof for a better seal and bit of cushioning.

 ## Inside the house